-This document is divided into two major parts: General Definitions and Philosophy (section 1), and Infractions (sections 3-6).
-Section 2 no longer exists (and has been folded into Tournament Errors).
+This document is divided into two major parts: General Definitions and Philosophy (section 1), and Infractions (sections 2-5).
 Infractions are broken down into general classes (such as Game Play Error, Unsporting Conduct, and Cheating), and further into subclasses for specific infractions.
 While many infractions could fall into a more general subclass, they are separate because: